tresorama/shadcn-registry-ts/next-app/registry/input/items/utility-dev/task/example.md

 ```

 When you need to run a task:
-- you go to the root of the project directory
+- You first go to the root of the project directory with the CLI
-- you run the `task/run.sh` script
+- Then run `task/run.sh` in the CLI to launch the script launcher
-- select the script with arrows and press enter
+- Select the script with arrows and press enter to run
-- done
+- Done!

 :::tip
-This is not a complex solution, but it's a good starting point to automate the CLI.
+This **Task Runner** is not a complex solution, but it's a good starting point to automate the CLI.

-When you need cross-platform support or more, reach these:
+When you need cross-platform support or more features, reach these:
 - Taskfile – https://taskfile.dev/
 - Make – https://www.gnu.org/software/make/
 - Just – https://just.systems/